KxSystems/docs/docs/interfaces/capiref.md

 ```syntax
 K vi(K x,UJ j)
 ```
-Access elements of the types 77..97 inclusive (anymap and nested homogenous vectors), akin to the macro usage kK(x)[j] for x of type 0.
+Access elements of the types 77..97 inclusive (anymap and nested homogeneous vectors), akin to the macro usage kK(x)[j] for x of type 0.
 Increments the reference count of the object at x[j], and hence the result should be freed via r0(result) when it is no longer needed.
 If j is out of bounds, i.e. j>=xn, a null object for the first element's type is returned.
 Available within shared library only.

 ### `vk` (collapse homogeneous list)